smart-on-fhir/health-cards/docs/index.md

 * `kid` in the JWS header is omitted
 * `sub` in the JWS payload is omitted
 * `iss` in the JWS payload is a short-form ion DID
+* `.vc.issuerDomain` (optional) is populated with the branded domain of the issuer
 * `.vc.credentialSubject.fhirBundle` in the JWS payload is:
   * created without `Resource.meta` elements
   * created without `Resource.text` elements
   * created without `Coding.display` elements
   * minified (i.e., all optional whitespace has been stripped)

-The *QR-Ready Health Card* is turned into a QR code by gzipping and then base64 encoding.
-If the resulting payload is larger than 4296 bytes, the issuer should regenerate the *QR-Ready Health Card* redacting FHIR resources until it is within limits.
+The *QR-Ready Health Card* is turned into a QR code by gzipping and then base64url encoding.
+If the resulting payload is larger than 4296 bytes, the issuer should refactor the resources into multiple *QR-Ready Health Cards*, populating `.vc.credentialSubject.fhirBundleSplit` with the number of cards in the set, and populating `.vc.credentialSubject.fhirBundleId` with the same UUID for each card in the set.

-In order to verify a Health Card QR Code, the verifier must be able to look up the long-form DID value (i.e., the initial state) associated with the issuer's short-form ion DID (e.g., by checking with a registry of known issuer DIDs).
+In order to verify a Health Card QR Code, the verifier must be able to look up the long-form DID value (i.e., the initial state) associated with the issuer's short-form ion DID (e.g., by checking with a registry of known issuer DIDs, or by checking the `.well-known/did-configuration` associated with the `.vc.issuerDomain`).

 ## Potential Extensions